KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ![](pycon-us-2026-recap-images/queen-mary-1930s-gps.jpg)
 One of many beautiful artworks on the ship and a 1930s version of GPS.
 A boat in the center of the artwork could be moved to inform the passengers of the ship's progress.

+Our tour guide loves his job on the Queen Mary and thanked us for supporting the ship.
+It was a reminder of the importance of arts and culture.

 <!--
 Philip
 Program Members